Your Top 14 Questions About Writing to the Child You Sponsor, Answered

 Get answers to your most common questions about how to encourage the child you sponsor.

-Have you ever wondered when and where your sponsored child writes their letters to you?
-Why their letters can sound repetitive?
-Or what kind of information they like to hear from you?
+Have you ever wondered when and where the child you sponsor writes their letters to you?
+And maybe you wonder exactly what they'd like to read from you?

-When you sponsor a child, you’re joining an amazing team of people who are invested in helping that child overcome the obstacles that poverty places in their way.
-You’re enabling them to gain better access to education, healthcare, nutritious meals, a safe place to play, and the emotional support that comes from their local church.
+When you sponsor a child, you’re joining an amazing team of people who are invested in helping that child overcome the obstacles of poverty.
+You’re enabling them to gain better access to education, healthcare, nutritious meals, a safe place to play and the emotional support that comes from their local church.
 You also bless them with encouragement through your messages.

 Follow the links for each section: